Technology / Networking

 What is Wi-Fi 6e?

 In a nutshell, Wi-Fi 6e is an extension of what we all know as Wi-Fi 6.
 Simple enough, right?
 Not exactly.
 6e introduces the 6GHz spectrum.
 That is a huge deal for Wi-Fi.
-In case you are new to things, let me provide some background.
+If you are new to things, let me provide some background.

 In the early days of Wi-Fi, we used the 2.4GHz spectrum.
-When we didn’t have a whole lot connected to it, the three usable non-overlapping channels it provided were perfectly fine.
-As more people wanted fewer wires, that limited amount of spectrum wasn’t enough.
-Enter 5Ghz, which brought us 24 non-overlapping channels if you use 20MHz channel widths.
+When we didn’t have a whole lot connected to it, the three usable non-overlapping channels it provided were perfectly fine as more people wanted fewer wires; that limited spectrum wasn’t enough.
+Enter 5Ghz, which brought us 24 non-overlapping channels if you use 20MHz widths.

-Of course, the higher speeds that everyone wanted led to wider channels, which in turn meant less spectrum.
+Of course, the higher speeds everyone wanted led to wider channels, which meant less spectrum.
 But it was still better than 2.4GHz.
-Eventually, as more people had more wireless devices, both spectrums were simply too saturated and regulatory bodies decided it was time to give us more spectrum.
+Eventually, as more people had wireless devices, both spectrums were too saturated, and regulatory bodies decided it was time to give us more spectrum.
 This is how we’ve gotten the 6GHz spectrum, first available in the 6e spec.

 While Wi-Fi 6e gives us an increased spectrum, it does give us some rules for how we can and cannot use it.
 I like to say that 6e gives us the foundation for using the increased spectrum, which Wi-Fi 7 is expected to build upon.